coderefinery/manuals/content/instructor-screenshare.md

 :width: 75%

 **I1**: Vertical instructor setup.
-Zoom is sharing a portion of the left side, the right side is free for following HackMD, chat, etc (but don't overload yourself).
+Zoom is sharing a portion of the left side, the right side is free for following the Notes, chat, etc (but don't overload yourself).
 ```